 This is similar to the effect used on Rayman Raving Rabbids.
 Several of the shooting sequences take place on a train.
 However, it's actually a movie set, with the train stationary and the Rabbids running by with bushes and cacti every few seconds.

 Metal Gear Solid 2: Sons of Liberty uses this to simulate the Tanker moving down the Hudson River.
 The combination of rain, fog, the fact that it's evening and the spray from the ship disguises this unless you're looking for it.

 Not played straight in Ratchet & Clank: Up Your Arsenal, but one of the levels requires you to "act" your way through a film studio, which uses an obvious-to-the-player wheel of a sky background for a chase scene.

 Chapter 2 of Paper Mario opens with a train taking Mario from Toad Town to Mt.
 Rugged with a repeating background between the locations.

-Many of the levels of the original Super Mario Bros. had the exact same hill, bush, and cloud repeating itself every three screen widths as Mario moves across each level.
+Many of the levels of Super Mario Bros. had the exact same hill, bush, and cloud repeating itself every three screen widths as Mario moves across each level.

 Pretty much every 2D platformer with sprite graphics/traditional backgrounds ever made, since the game only has a certain amount of space for the background image.
 This can be very noticeable in Super Mario World hacks that forget to stop a background with a prominent feature in it from scrolling when you move, or Super Mario Bros X games that fail to loop the background convincingly enough.